PatrickJS/servant-sdk-node/README.md

 #Servant SDK for Node.js

+###Unstable – This is currently under development and will be finished in a few days.

 A simple library for interacting with the Servant API in your Node.js application.

 * Easy Method to allow your users to authorize their Servants to use your app in 3-4 lines of code via the OAuth2 Authorization Code Flow